orstavik/JoiComponents/book/chapter4/Mixin1_ChildrenChangedMixin.md

 You create a `MutationObserver` object with  a particular function, and then you register a particular node and what type of mutation in the DOM you would like to observe.
 Then, when such a mutation happens to the DOM, the function is run.

-This function is given the list of all the changes for all the changes you asked for for that object.
+This function is given the list of all the changes for all the changes you asked for on that object.
 (But if you only specified `childList: true`, this list contains only one entry).
-And then you can add the reaction you need to the change in the DOM.
+And then you can add the reaction you need to the change.
 The MutationObserver does not work for recursive changes, and so if you for example need to observe changes in the entire DOM, you would need to add such `MutationObserver`s to all DOM nodes with children.